Guyanese killed by stray bullet in Florida Everglades

-Lawrence Ramdass and his family and friends often enjoyed going fishing in the Everglades of Florida.
-It didn’t matter if they caught anything.
+LAWRENCE Ramdass and his family and friends often enjoyed going fishing in the Everglades of Florida.
+It did not matter if they caught anything.
 It was just a time to be together.
 Wednesday last was no different until a stray bullet ended the life of this beloved man.

 “My brother was good, loving, sweet, kind, never says any bad word to anyone,” said Ramdass’ sister, Sandy Stallone.